 When you fuck something up, you can spend a composure to succeed on some other thing you weren't trying to do.

 Any time you’re not sure what to do, you can spend a composure to just find a handy clue.

-When you've used all of your composure, you cannot use any moves until you’ve bumbled your way into trouble.
+When you've used all of your composure, you cannot resist any consequences and roll zero dice for all your actions until you’ve bumbled your way into life threatening peril.

 Gain one point in two Action stats.

 You gain an extra die when you are the first person to act after a trap is triggered.

 When a new character is introduced you can spend a composure to declare what your relationship was back in the old days.